jenssss/datacamp-certification/README.md

 conda install numpy pandas matplotlib seaborn sklearn
 ```

-For making the diagrams the following dependencies are needed
+For making the diagrams, graphviz is needed.
+To install in e.g. Ubuntu use
 ```
-pip install diagrams
+pip install graphviz
 sudo apt install graphviz # for Ubuntu
 ```